 Enrichment: STEAM and Art

-Wilmington Montessori School's year-round Science, Technology, Engineering, Arts and Mathematics (STEAM) coach Paula Sharpe works with campers of all ages in the Maker Studios throughout the summer and our year-round art teacher Laurie Muhlbauer explores a wide range of art projects with campers ages 3 and up.
+Campers of all ages participate in STEAM (science, technology, engineering, the arts and mathematics) activities in our Maker Studios with STEAM coach Alyssa Novello throughout the summer, and our year-round art teacher Laurie Muhlbauer explores a wide range of art projects with campers ages 3 and up.
 Other guest teachers visit periodically to share their talents.

 The camp day officially begins at 9 a.m., but Core Camp staff members are on duty at 7 a.m. to welcome campers whose families would like to take advantage of an earlier drop-off time at no additional charge.